Information for Astronomy Majors

 To apply for a major in Astronomy, please contact the Astronomy DUS.

-The Astronomy Major consists of six core courses in Physics and Mathematics and a laboratory course in Astronomy that are required for every concentration (27-28 credits total), plus additional courses specifically called out to meet the needs of each individual concentration.
-To enter the major, a student must have completed at least two Physics, and two Mathematics core courses as listed below with a GPA of at least 3.0.
+The Astronomy Major consists of three core courses in Physics, three in Mathematics and an experimental or data analysis course in Astronomy that are required for every concentration (27-28 credits total), plus additional courses specifically called out to meet the needs of each individual concentration.
+To enter the major, a student must have completed at least two Physics, and two Mathematics core courses as listed below with a GPA of at least 2.7.
 To count towards the major, the minimum grade for any required course is C-.
 The major is normally entered into after consultation with the Director of Undergraduate Studies (DUS) in astronomy during the student’s fourth semester of work at Cornell.
 The DUS and student together will also select a suitable faculty advisor in the Field of Astronomy at this time.
 The required core courses are:

 Three semesters of Physics including: